This article was originally posted in March 2018 and has been updated on December 29, 2021, to reflect new changes.

 An investor may be able to purchase options or securities as a kind of insurance to help protect losses in value for an individual security or sector.
 However, purchasing options can be costly and a drag on performance.
 Also, if the investor is still affiliated with the company from which they received the stock, they will be restricted from purchasing securities that go up in value if the company value goes down.
 Therefore, this tends to be an option for only those with short time frames and no restrictions or limitations.

-Lastly, the IRS allows a “step up” in basis for inherited assets.
+Lastly, the IRS allows a “step-up” in the basis for inherited assets.
 Depending on the life expectancy of the stock owner, holding on to the stock for the next generation may be a viable option.
 So, any consideration of an Exchange Fund should occur within the larger Estate Plan of the investor.

 Exchange Funds offer diversification and tax-deferred investing.
 There are many considerations such as the seven-year lock up, Exchange Fund management and performance, real estate holdings and management, fees, etc. But for those who qualify and are looking to diversify concentrated low basis stock, they are a worthy consideration.